Challah Sandwich Bread

 Give your next sandwich bread a braiding with this challah sandwich bread.
-An egg-based dough baked in a loaf pan so it makes perfect and impressive slices for your sandwiches.
+An egg-based dough baked in a loaf pan makes perfect and impressive slices for your sandwiches.

 Challah is a beautiful egg-based bread made every Friday for the Jewish Shabbat and for most Jewish holidays.
-We eat it every Friday for dinner.
-The leftovers make the most delicious sandwiches and challah French toast.
-My kids love this bread so much that often I bake it in a loaf pan just so it makes perfect sandwich slices.
+We eat it for dinner every Friday.
+In addition, the leftovers make the most delicious sandwiches and challah French toast.
+My kids love this bread so much that I often bake it in a loaf pan just so it makes perfect sandwich slices.

-- The process is like any other bread, except that it's braided.
+- Also, the process is like any other bread, except that it’s braided.

-- Braiding challah - The real magic about challah is braiding.
-This is what makes this braided loaf different from all other bread.
+- Braiding challah – The real magic about challah is braiding.
+This is what makes this braided loaf different from all other breads.
 They start from one braid right up to 10 braids.
-Below I have used the 6 braids because it's very impressive but you can choose any of the other braided challah recipes as well.
+Below, I have used the six braids because they are imposing, but you can choose any of the other braided challah recipes as well.

 Ingredients and substitutes

-- Flour - I like using bread flour for this challah.
+- Flour – I like using bread flour for this challah.
 It gives a soft chew bread with a tender crust.
-And yet, for years I have made this with all-purpose flour and it works wonderfully too.
+And yet, for years, I have made this with all-purpose flour, and it also works wonderfully.
 So, use either bread or all-purpose flour.

-- Instant dry yeast – Today, I am using fresh bakers yeast, but you can also use 2 ¼ teaspoon or one envelope of instant dry yeast or active dry yeast.
+- Instant dry yeast – Today, I am using fresh baker’s yeast, but you can also use 2 1/4 tsp or one envelope of instant dry yeast or active dry yeast.

-- Sweetener –This is not necessarily a very sweet dough.
-Traditionally, honey is used but sugar can be used too.
+- Sweetener – This is not necessarily a very sweet dough.
+Traditionally, honey is used, but you can also use sugar.

 - Egg – Adds a lot of flavor to the bread, gives a tender crumb, and strengthens the texture.
 The egg is also a leavening agent that helps the bread rise.